 - There’s an inventor who wishes to patent a new invention.
 They attempt to submit the patent’s information along with evidence that their invention is unique.
 This can include comparisons to similar inventions the inventor knew about at the time.
 By utilizing existing prior art, the inventor makes the case that their patent is distinct enough to warrant a patent.
 In this example, the prior art was used in an attempt to prove that the patent was valid.
 If someone reviewing the patent found prior art that was much closer to the patent, or a third party did, prior art could be used to deny the patent.

 For another example, let’s use trademarks.

 - A phone company is attempting to trademark the look of its new smartphone.
 Their competitor opposes the trademark application based on their own prior art.
 The new design has a similar visual design to the second company’s product that was released several years prior.
 The court then denies the trademark, using the second phone company’s product as prior art to show that the trademark was too close to the branding of another phone.

 For something to be considered prior art, it must meet several criteria.

-To be prior art, it must be related to the invention or concept at hand.
+- To be prior art, it must be related to the invention or concept at hand.
 A video game cannot be considered prior art for a soda trademark.
-Prior art must be relevant and similar enough to what it’s being compared to so that a reasonable person could see the similarity between them.
+It must be relevant and similar enough to what it’s being compared to so that a reasonable person could see the similarity between them.

 Where Can You Get Help Utilizing or Combatting Prior Art?